johannes-b/kubecon22/README.md

 ### Prerequisite

-* On the `production` branch in your upstream repository, set `FIB3R_PASS` to a value other than `my-fib3r-password`.
-You will find this setting in: `/fibonacci/helm/fibonacci/templates/deployment.yaml`
+* On the `production` branch in your upstream repository, set `FIB_SERVICE_PASS` to a value other than `my-fib3r-password`.
+You will find this setting in: `/fib3r/helm/fib3r/templates/deployment.yaml`

 * Reseting the feature flag: